-How does the company manage its workflow across three different countries?
+How does Paradine manage its workflow across three different countries?

-“Tempo Timesheets helped us to save time when logging our work, as we can do it directly in Jira, and the user interface is very customer-friendly,” says Reinagl.
+“Tempo Timesheets helped us to save time when logging our work, and the user interface is very customer-friendly,” explains Reinagl.
 “The time logs are now more detailed, which gives us additional cost information on our projects.”

-After four years benefiting from the insights of Tempo Timesheets, the team at Paradine was ready to try Tempo Planner.
+By 2018, after four years of benefiting from the insights of Tempo Timesheets, the team at Paradine was ready to try Tempo Planner.

 Why Paradine implemented Tempo Planner